davidbenque/CFS-m-/README.md

 Our experiments confirm the hypothesis that Coca-Cola Company's Coca-Cola Classic™, Fanta Orange™ and Sprite™, with the addition of Monosodium Glutamate (MSG), are the primary components of an ester palette from which every flavor in the world can be recreated.
 Analogies to color theory's additive (RGB) or substractive (CMYK) color spaces[^18], suggest that a CFS(m) flavor system could increase the efficiency of flavor synthesis by several orders of magnitude.
 The variety of digital color models currently in operation for specific purposes (eg. RGB, HSV, Hexadecimal, RAL, Pantone™, etc) highlight the potential for standardisation and replicability across global networks of suppliers, industries and consumers.

 Our iterative testing methods show that the FML file format provides a robust data structure for flavor semantics while remainging fairly readable.
-We hope it will encourage further research from the community.
-Immediate next goals include further experimentation with experiment design as well as characterisation in order to expand the scope of CFS(m) flavor space.
+We hope it will encourage further research from the community that will expand the scope of characterised CFS(m) flavor space.